saschiwy/HeicConverter/Readme.md

 ### Linux / Mac

-Download the repo, install the dependencies and run the script.
+Download the repo, and run the script.

 ~~~~
-pythonw .\heicConverterGui.py
+uv run heicConverterGui.py
 ~~~~

 ## Development Dependencies